sharperant/osTicket-prerequisites/README.md

 <br />
 <p>
 <p>
 Next download osTicket.
 Then extract and copy the "upload" folder into c:\inetpub\wwwroot.
-Afterwards rename the folder to osTicket
+Afterwards you will rename the folder to osTicket.
 </p>
 <br />
 <p>